exercism/yamlscript/exercises/shared/.docs/debug.md

 # Debug

-YAMLScript has a builtin `DBG` function that can be useful for debugging your solution code.
+YS has a builtin `DBG` function that can be useful for debugging your solution code.
 It takes any number of arguments and prints them to the console on stderr.
 It returns the last argument so you can use it inline in your code.